 The Federation, nationwide:

-- has the representation of the nursing profession in the interest of members and citizens who benefit from the skills that membership of an Order in itself certifies;
+- has the representation of the nursing profession in the interests of members and citizens who benefit from the skills that membership of an Order in itself certifies;

-- protects at national level the public interests, guaranteed by law, connected with professional practice;
+- The protection at national level of the public interests, guaranteed by the law, related to professional practice;

 - coordinates and promotes the activities of the respective Provincial Orders.

 The Federation’s supervisory body is the Ministry of Health.